 Syntax Description rapid-commit (Optional) Allows the two-message exchange method for address assignment.
-Command Default No IPv6 addresses are acquired from n the DHCPv6 server.
+Command Default No IPv6 addresses are acquired fron n the DHCPv6 server.
 Command Modes Interface configuration (config-if) Command History Release Modification 12.4(24)T This command was introduced.
 12.2(33)SRE This command was integrated into Cisco IOS Release 12.2(33)SRE.
 Cisco IOS XE Release 3.2SE This command was integrated into Cisco IOS XE Release 3.2SE.
-Usage Guidelines The ipv6 address dhcp interface co address by using DHCP. nfiguration command allows any interface to dynamically learn its IPv6 The rapid-commit keyword enables configuration.
-If it is enabled, the cli s the use of the two-message exchange for address allocation and other ent includes the rapid-commit option in a solicit message.
-Examples The following example shows how to acquire an IPv6 address and enable the rapid-commit option: Router(config) # interface fast Router(config-if) # ipv6 addres rapid-commit ethernet 0/0 s dhcp You can verify your settings by usin g the show ipv6 dhcp interface command in privileged EXEC mode.
+Usage Guidelines The ipv6 address dhcp interface co address by using DHCP. nfiguration command allows any interface to dynamically learn its IPv6 s the use of the two-message exchange for address allocation and other ent includes the rapid-commit option in a solicit message.
+Examples The following example shows how to acquire an IPv6 address and enable the rapid-commit option: Router(config)# interface fastethernet 0/0 Router(config-if)# ipv6 address dhcp rapid-commit - g the show ipv6 dhcp interface command in privileged EXEC mode.